-These relaxations are backdated, so as to apply to any meeting held from 26 March until 30 September (subject to amendment).
+These relaxations are backdated, so as to apply to any meeting held from 26 March until 30 March 2021.

-Further, companies under a duty to hold an AGM at some point during the period of 26 March to 30 September are granted the ability to delay their AGM until the end of that period (subject to extension).
+Further, companies under a duty to hold an AGM at some point during the period of 26 March to 30 September 2020 were granted the ability to delay their AGM until the end of that period.